Floor coverings for schools

 - Laboratories and technology rooms often have spills so avoid carpets or other soft coverings.

-FloorNZ (external link) has information about floor coverings.
-They are also able to give advice about the best floor covering for your school.
+FloorNZ also has information about floor coverings.
+They're also able to give advice about the best floor covering for your school.

 Paying for floor coverings